Ehanlion/mist_obsidian/GM Screen/Underwater/casting a spell underwater.md

 #### Ruling on casting:
 While submerged underwater and holding its breath, a creature can cast a spell that requires a verbal component with a casting time of a reaction, bonus action, or action.
-After casting the spell, If the creature can’t breathe underwater, it is subject to the rules of [[holding breath underwater]] when you run out of breath.
+After casting the spell, If the creature can’t breathe underwater, it must make a DC 20 Constitution saving throw otherwise it loses one minutes worth of breath.